CXInc/trellfire/README.md

 Deploy:

-    meteor deploy NAME --password --debug --settings settings.json
+    meteor deploy NAME --debug --settings settings.json

 Replace NAME with whatever you want the subdomain for you app to be, for example trellfire.meteor.com.
-Turning on password protection of your app is recommended, but not required.
 The debug option is necessary because there's a Trellfire dependency that breaks during Meteor's minification process.

 Usage
 -----